 The Bank employs a frontline sales force to source its liability products.
 The sales force, which sources a basket of liability products, currently contributes 73% of new business acquisitions and is a critical resource in the Bank's aggressive customer acquisition strategy.
-This sales force included 963 employees as of 31 March 2006, compensated by a remuneration package which is largely performance based.
 Members of the sales force are based at all branches and extension counters and their performance is monitored at both the regional as well as the Bank's corporate office levels.
-The Bank has also recently set up a wholly-owned subsidiary for the marketing of retail assets and proposed credit cards.
+The Bank has also recently set up a wholly-owned subsidiary for the marketing of retail assets, credit cards and other cards.
 The advantages of such an entity stems from its ability to attract better quality sales personnel, optimise on production, minimise costs and provide greater control and monitoring of the sales efforts as compared to the current direct selling agent (DSA) model.